Karen Moss – Executive Director and Founder

 Dr Jacques du Toit

 Better known as ‘Dr Vaatjie’, Dr du Toit attended Ponseti training in 2006 and 2007 and started the Ponseti clubfoot clinic at Tygerberg Hospital.
 He assists secondary hospitals to set up clubfoot clinics in Worcester, Paarl and George.
-Dr du Toit attended the 2011 STEPS South African planning meeting in Uganda.
+Dr du Toit attended the 2011 Steps South African planning meeting in Uganda with Karen Moss.

 In 2012 he was co-organiser of the SAPOS 2012 Ponseti instructional course at the Stellenbosch Tygerberg medical campus.
-He was the chairman of the faculty for the 2013 Ponseti training in Botswana and Namibia.
+He was the chairman of the faculty for the 2013 Ponseti training in Botswana, Namibia and 2014 Ponseti training in Seycelles.
 Dr du Toit has published research and presented papers on clubfoot treatment on the Ponseti Method.
-Dr du Toit works closely with STEPS on clubfoot treatment using Ponseti as the treatment of choice.
-He advises on medical protocol, and collaborates on training and planning for capacity building at the various clinics STEPS supports in the region.
+Dr du Toit works closely with Steps on clubfoot treatment using Ponseti as the treatment of choice.
+He advises on medical protocol, pathway or care guidelines, and collaborates on training and planning for capacity building at the various clinics Steps that supports in the region.

 Dr Stewart Dix-Peek